 capacity, tractor requirement, applications and limitations and develop extension

-materials and presentation to promote adoption.
+materials and presentations to promote adoption of this technology.

 Field experiments will be conducted in commercial vineyards in Oregon located in the Willamette Valley and in the Umpqua Valley.
 The weed control treatments are: